 Plan Your Day

-The Jacobite train runs 7 days a week from late April to early October every year.
-If you’re travelling near these times be sure to double check the dates for the year so you’re not disappointed.
+The Jacobite train runs every year, seven days a week, from late April to early October.
+If you’re travelling near these times, double-check the dates for the year so you’re not disappointed.

-Should you wish to truly make it an occasion you can book a private table for two for first class return for £154.
+If you wish to make it truly an occasion, you can book a private table for two with a first-class return for £229.

 You can book your tickets here.

-First class seating is larger and more comfortable.
-You will have extra leg room and there are traditional furnishings like table lamps on the tables.
-First class passengers will get one complimentary tea or coffee per journey.
+First-class seating is larger and more comfortable.
+You will have extra leg room, and traditional furnishings like table lamps are on the tables.
+First-class passengers will get one complimentary tea or coffee per journey.

-There is a buffet carriage where you can fuel up on hot and cold drinks as well as light snacks.
+There is a buffet carriage where you can fuel up on hot and cold drinks and light snacks.

 More articles like this